GenghisDarb/AI-Minesweeper-Discovery-Framework/docs/why_torus_matters.md

 # Why TORUS Matters

-TORUS Theory provides the mathematical foundation for the Minesweeper Discovery Framework.
-Key principles include:
+The χ-cycle and controller dimension principles are central to the Minesweeper Discovery Framework (MDF).
+These concepts enable hypothesis discovery by transforming complex domains into Minesweeper-style puzzles.

-## χ-Cycle
+## χ-cycle
-A recursive pattern observed in complex systems, validated with 8-σ evidence.
+The χ-cycle represents recursive patterns in data, such as prime residue distributions or noise patterns in gravitational wave detectors.

 ## Controller Dimension
-Stabilizes recursive cycles, enabling breakthroughs in dynamic systems.

-## Applications
-- **Gravitational Waves**: Noise pattern analysis.
-- **Prime Spirals**: Residue pattern predictions.
-- **Periodic Table**: Discovery of super-heavy elements.
+Controller dimension theory explains dynamic stabilization in systems, such as bicycle ghost-rider simulations.

-For more details, refer to the TORUS Theory white-paper.
+For more details, refer to the TORUS Theory paper.